zlogic/mendix-docs/content/en/docs/releasenotes/deployment/mendix-cloud.md

 #### Deployment Portal Fixes

-* We fixed a bug where stopping an application was not logged in the activity log.
-(Ticket #231546)
 * We fixed a bug in the [Permissions tab of the legacy UI](/developerportal/deploy/environments/#permissions), where changing an application's technical contact resulted in a blank page.
 * We fixed a bug in the [new UI](/developerportal/deploy/environments-redesign/), where the **scalable** tag was displayed for environments that were not scalable.
 * We fixed a number of other bugs related to dark mode.